iamAbhi-916/iamAbhi-916/README.md

 Skills: Python / Java / C++ / SQl / PHP / HTML / CSS

-- 🔭 I’m currently working on on Convolutional neural net project based on video classification.on Convolutional neural net project based on video classification.
+- 🔭 I’m currently working on Convolutional neural net project based on video classification.
 - 🌱 I’m currently learning efficient techniques to manipulate data using deep learning .
 - 📫 How to reach me:  you can message me on abhijeetjha916@gmail.com